-Indian IT experts are in demand worldwide and moreover in the US.
+Indian IT experts are in demand worldwide and the US.
 Indeed, several major American IT companies owe their success and fame to IT experts from India.
 While companies in India are offering salaries that are almost at par with American counterparts, the brain drain of IT experts from India has not been stanched.

 IT professionals migrate because of the charm of working and becoming a citizen of the US at a later date.
 American IT companies also provide resources required by IT professionals to fine-tune and advance their skills.
 Indian IT companies currently serve two-thirds of the fortune 500 companies and have created four million direct jobs in India – says the NASSCOM report released in June 2017.

 Hence, companies in India are disadvantaged when it comes to hiring IT professionals.
 To do so, they offer extremely high salaries and perks.
-Rather than benefiting an IT professional, such demand tends to lull them into complacency, pushes them into self-created comfort zones and can stunt career prospects.
+Rather than benefiting an IT professional, such demand tends to lull them into complacency, pushes them into self-created comfort zones, and can stunt career prospects.